acato-plugins/branded-social-images/readme.txt

 = Is the plugin WPML compatible? =

 Yes, as long as your font supports the languages.
 The supplied fonts are "Western" only.
 If you need character sets for languages like Korean or Japanese, you need to upload an approriate font.

+= Your plugin is not the first I've seen, why bother creating this plugin? =

+The plugins we've seen all use an external service to generate the images, or are very complex to use.
+We aim for a simple, elegant solution that is completely self-contained.

+= Does Branded Social Images use external services? =

+For image generation; NO. The plugin is self-contained in that manner.

+The plugin does use external services, namely the following, and only ONCE.
+1. Google Fonts - to download a set of sample fonts for you to use,
+2. Google APIs - to download image conversion software for converting WEBP to PNG so the images can be used by GD2.

+Number 2 might fail silently, resulting in not being able to use WEBP, but this will in no way affect the plugin itself when using PNG and JPEG.

 = I am using plugin XYZ for SEO and your plugin does not use the selected image or configured text, what can I do? =